sschonss/tutorial-docker-laravel-mariadb/Readme.md

 I decided to write this tutorial because I had some difficulties to create a Laravel project using Docker and I want to help you to avoid these difficulties.

-Flowing a documentation is a good way to learn, but sometimes you need to read a tutorial to understand better.
+Flowing a documentation is a good way to learn, but sometimes you need to read a tutorial to understand it better.

 However, I learned a lot of writing this tutorial, so it is a win-win situation.